exasol/dynamodb-virtual-schema/doc/hands_on/hands_on_dynamodb_vs.md

 We will create a mapping from DynamoDB's semi-structured documents to a relational Exasol table.

+Exasol's Virtual Schemas allow you to access external data just like regular tables using SQL.
+The existing Virtual Schemas all use a JDBC connector for accessing the external data.
+The Virtual Schema for DynamoDB is the first of a new category of Virtual Schemas, the Virtual Schemas for document data.
+These new Virtual Schemas directly use the native API of the external data source.
+By that, we can parallelize the data loading and so create a much better performance.

 ## Amazon DynamoDB

 [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) is a fully managed document database, offered by AWS.